xirdev/docs-api/stats-service.md

 ## Flexibility

 * You may create multiple data sources, and mix them on the same chart for comparisons.
 * You may run your own Grafana servers (using Docker is very simple).

-* Xirsys may run Grafana as a standard service on all of our hosts.